 National » Page 5

-A look back on the news that made headlines this week and the stories you won't forget.
+A look at the big newsmaker this week and the headlines you may have missed.

 It's going to be another record-setting holiday season for shipments.

 As stores crowd with holiday shoppers, gun buyers will be challenging the nation's background check system to keep up.

 The 88th annual Macy's Thanksgiving Day Parade stepped off in NYC, officially ushering in the holiday season.

 Thanksgiving is a royal pain in the U.S. drain.